AnkitaAgrawal94/Laravel-Product-Manager/README.md

-Here’s a **shortened README** with additional instructions for creating multiple categories and products:

----

 # Laravel Project: Product and Category Management

 This project demonstrates managing products and categories in Laravel, including creating categories and products via Laravel Tinker.